 To be considered for University of Washington engineering, first year students must apply by November 15.
 Admission decisions are typically released in March, and your decision letter will specify whether you were admitted through the Direct to College pathway.

 Direct to College admission is only available for autumn quarter entry.
-Students with a large number of Running Start credits may be eligible for different pathways, depending on their academic standing.

 University of Washington Engineering for International Students

 University of Washington engineering for international students follows the same structure as domestic admissions, including Direct to College and capacity constrained pathways.
-International students should be especially mindful of competitiveness and application preparation.

 Strong academic records, clear interest in engineering, and thoughtful essays are essential.
 Because space is limited, international applicants should also ensure they have balanced college lists that include schools with direct engineering admission.